manojkumar9911/Stockify/README.md

 # Stockify - Virtual Trading Platform

-Stockify is a **Python-based virtual trading platform** designed for **stock market simulation and analysis**.
+Stockify is a Python-based virtual trading platform designed for stock market simulation and analysis.
 It enables users to place simulated trades, analyze market trends, and evaluate trading strategies in a risk-free environment.
-Built with **Python, Flask, Pandas, and Streamlit**, Stockify provides real-time market data visualization and portfolio tracking.
+Built with Python, Flask, Pandas, and Streamlit, Stockify provides real-time market data visualization and portfolio tracking.

 ## Features
-- **Stock Price Prediction**: Predict stock prices using machine learning models.
+- **Stock Price Prediction**: Website which can be used to predict stock prices.
 - **Interactive User Interface**: User-friendly and responsive UI built with **Streamlit**.
 - **Scalable Architecture**: RESTful API-based modular design.
 - **Real-Time Market Data**: Fetch and visualize stock data using external APIs (e.g., Yahoo Finance, Alpha Vantage).